 Remember that they are the ones learning and the ones who will make the necessary adjustments.
 There is also a need to discover the real reasons why the kids are now thriving when most children are having a difficult time coping with remote learning or even homeschooling.
 Knowing what your kids want and need in terms of their learning will give you a better idea of how to provide for their learning needs.

 Your might kids might be having trouble with other kids at school.
 Sometimes, the best way to cope is to transfer the child to another school.
-If not, they can always for distance learning.
+If not, they can always seek help from a tuition agency.

 Children have different learning styles.
 Some can work on their tasks even with the numerous distractions found at school.
 Some like learning on their own with very minimal social distractions.
 Many things can explain while certain students are now doing better while they attend non-traditional ways of learning.